forestgrape/coronavirus/index.md

 ## Life Cycle Constraints
 Each step  in the life cycle has constraints.

-### reach a target constraints
- A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a receptor on the membrane.
+A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a matching receptor on the cell membrane.
 All this without being able to move on its own, as described in [movement of virions](#movement-of-virions).
 Some bacteria can at least move the last two steps.
 Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

-#### reach an exploitable host constraints
+### reach a host constraints
 Often a virion needs to be outside of a host to reach a next exploitable host.
 In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
 * get attached to a wrong thing.
 The probability of this is extremely high due to the random movement.
 * sunlight destroys virions.
 * heat
 * chemical environment

+### host constraints
+Reaching a host with infectable cells is not enough.
+The host immune system should be diminished or not know the virus.

-#### reach an exploitable tissue constraints
+### reach a tissue constraints
 The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
 This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
 So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
 * acidic fluids (e.g. stomach acid)
 * mucus clearance
 * protecting layers: dead cells on the epithelium (e.g. skin)

-<p id="target-constraints"></p>

-### constraints on a target to be exploitable
+### tissue constraints

-#### right environment around the target cell
+The tissue needs to provide the right environment around the target cells.
 * The spike proteins of coronaviruses needs to be cleaved for cell entry.
 This cleaving can require the right physiological conditions [Holmes](#holmes).
 * Also the cell environments shouldn't deactivate the virus, e.g. antibodies do so.

+### cell constraints

 #### matching receptor
 To enter a cell a virus needs his 'grappling hook' (usually the spike protein) to bind on a receptor on the cell membrane to get attached.
 Next the virus needs to pass the cell membrane, this step is usually achieved by cleavage of the spike protein which then becomes a 'key' for fusion with the cell membrane.
 In the case of coronaviruses, the keys are often the spike-proteins.

 #### right environment inside the cell
-[in work]~
+[in work]

 <p id='evolution-and-adaption'>-----</p>